 - Help them remain entertained and connected to the outside world by activating phone and television services.

-- Muscle atrophy can happen very quickly especially for individuals who are spending a lot of time in bed.
+- Muscle atrophy can happen very quickly, especially for individuals who spend a lot of time in bed.
 They should receive daily visits from a physiotherapist to help them to maintain their flexibility and mobility.